Alien Logo

 The main logo shades are black, green, and blue.
 The colors reflect the main themes and locations where the films’ stories unfold.

 • Blue – the prototype of stars and their glow.
-This shade is used in conjunction with neon light, adding to the overall picture.
+This shade is used in conjunction with a neon light, adding to the overall picture.
 The blue palette relates to technology, indicating future technical progress.

 • Green – the color of life.
 It tells of Earth, the desire to survive, to protect the home from threat.
 It indicates the theme of reproduction.